Community Meeting Space Policy

 The meeting room is not an appropriate venue for the following types of meetings:

-- Family group meeting for family or personal reasons, such as family reunion, wedding reception, etc.
+- Family group meetings for family or personal reasons, such as family reunions, wedding receptions, etc.

 - Political campaigns (political forums, however, are allowed)

-- Any meeting that would tend to incite or provoke imminent lawless action, to be disruptive to other Library functions or would endanger the safety of Library staff or patrons.
+- Any meeting that would tend to incite or provoke imminent lawless action, be disruptive to other Library functions, or would endanger the safety of Library staff or patrons

-- One-on-one meetings of any kind (example: personal tutoring), with the exception of those events held at the request of the Library, the City, the County or the Board of Education.
+- One-on-one meetings of any kind (ie. personal tutoring), with the exception of those events held at the request of the Library, the City, the County, or the Board of Education

 Use of the Meeting Room